lkwq007/stablediffusion-infinity/readme.md

 ## Status

-This project mainly works as a proof of concept.
-In that case, ~~the UI design is relatively weak~~, and the quality of results is not guaranteed.
+Powered by Stable Diffusion inpainting model, this project now works quite well.
+However, the quality of results is still not guaranteed.
-You may need to do prompt engineering or change the size of the selection box to get better outpainting results.
+You may need to do prompt engineering, change the size of the selection, reduce the size of the outpainting region to get better outpainting results.

 The project now becomes a web app based on PyScript and Gradio.
 For Jupyter Notebook version, please check out the [ipycanvas](https://github.com/lkwq007/stablediffusion-infinity/tree/ipycanvas) branch.

 Pull requests are welcome for better UI control, ideas to achieve better results, or any other improvements.

-Update: the project also supports [glid-3-xl-stable](https://github.com/Jack000/glid-3-xl-stable) as inpainting/outpainting model.
-Note that you have to restart the `app.py` to change model. (not supported on colab)

 Update: the project add photometric correction to suppress seams, to use this feature, you need to install [fpie](https://github.com/Trinkle23897/Fast-Poisson-Image-Editing): `pip install fpie` (Linux/MacOS only)